 Follow your healthcare provider’s instructions.
-If he or she has advised you to change your diet as part of your treatment, stick to the new plan.
-The goal of the diet is to reduce the work that your digestive tract has to do, while still giving you the nutrition you need.
+If they have advised you to change your diet as part of your treatment, stick to the new plan.
+The goal of the diet is to reduce the work that your digestive tract has to do while still giving you the nutrition you need.

 If you have symptoms of intestinal blockage, such as severe belly pain, vomiting, and inability to pass stool, get medical care right away.